bitburner-official/bitburner-src/src/Documentation/doc/programming/darknet.md

 In some cases, the only way to get to deeper parts of the net is to hitch a ride on a server when it moves to another location!

+**In order to access the darknet, you will need to purchase `DarkscapeNavigator.exe`**.
+This can be done with the `buy` command in the terminal after purchasing a Tor router.
+There is also a location in Chongqing where you can purchase access, as well.

 ### TL;DR: Executive summary of the darknet API

 **There is an example starter script at the bottom of this document, to see some of these API methods in action.**